wp-plugins/neoncrm-events-widget/readme.txt

 = 0.12 =
 * Fixed an issue that prevented the cache from being cleared when a widget is updated.

+= 0.13 =
+* Updated the references to NeonCRM's field names.
+This maintains compatibility after NeonCRM's API upgrade on 1/17/2015.
+The plugin may not work properly without this update.
+* Added two new filter options to hide events that are not web-published or have web registration disabled.
+* Refactored the logic for the number of events to display, due to the new filters

 == Upgrade Notice ==

 = 0.1 =